 Hence (a) the universality of CFC rules, but with dissensus re. how tough they should be; (b) diverse US & non-US views of check-the-box (quasi-repealing much of the US's subpart F).

 Ambiguity #5: retroactivity

-Much of the controversiality reflects the EC's aggressively looking as far back as it did.
+Much of the controversiality reflects the EC's aggressively looking as far back as it did (and arguably using novel theories).

 This might prospectively increase business uncertainty, even in the absence of impermissible legal "retroactivity."
 BUT --